theNewDynamic/oregonsadventurecoast.com/content/sitepages/claw-some-crab-cake-bake-off.md

 > *Each First Place Winner will receive a trip for two to Oregon’s Adventure Coast, including a 2-night stay at our official Bake Off Hotel the <a target="_blank" rel="noopener" href="https://www.bestwestern.com/en_US/book/hotels-in-coos-bay/best-western-holiday-hotel/propertyCode.38071.html">Best Western Holiday Hotel Coos Bay</a>, meal vouchers, and Oregon’s Adventure Coast goodies.*

-**Second & Third Place** winners in each category will receive a goodie basket of Oregon’s Adventure Coast products.
+**All Non-Winning Entries**&nbsp;will receive a goodie bag of Oregon’s Adventure Coast products.

 {{< spacer 25 >}}